ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 ## Reader

-On the subscriber side, we reuse the node setup from the publish-subscribe example.
-We skip to opening the blackboard service:
+On the subscriber side, we reuse the node setup from the publish-subscribe example and skip to opening the blackboard service:

 ```rust
 type KeyType = FixedSizeByteString<64>;